rochus-keller/Oberon/README.md

-## Welcome to the Oberon-07 C++ parser, code model/browser/generator and IDE
+## Welcome to the Oberon-07 C++ parser, code model/browser/generator/IDE

 This is an Oberon-07 parser, code model and generator written in C++ and Qt.
 See http://www.projectoberon.net/wirth/Oberon/Oberon07.Report.pdf for more information about the language.
 The syntax was modified for Coco/R compatibility using https://github.com/rochus-keller/EbnfStudio.